Swanson107/hangman/README.md

 This is the classic game of Hangman.

+Purposes of creating this:

+- Practice Javascript and Flexbox layouts
+- Learn about JSON and reading data from .json files
-The purpose of creating this was to practice Javascript and create a fun web game.
+- Creating a fun game.